urbit/foundation/README.md

 ### Q1

-- [Get the pedagogy right](2022/q1/dx-pedagogy.md): The Professor is joining the team part-time while he wraps up in the world of academia, and is going to spend this quarter in research mode: both theoretical and applied.
+- [Get the pedagogy right](2022/q1/dx-pedagogy.md): To get the pedagogy right, a comprehensive plan must be made.
+We'll start by going into research mode: both theoretical and applied.
 - [Improve the front-end developer experience](2022/q1/dx-frontend.md):
   Developers should be able to learn full-stack Urbit development by completing Hoon School, the Gall Guide and a new front-end integration guide.
 It should